dfelinto/blender-manual/modeling/surfaces/editing.rst

 This command will "reverse" the direction of any curve with at least one selected element (i.
 e. the start point will become the end one, and *vice versa*).
-Mainly useful when using a curve as path, or the bevel and taper options…
+Mainly useful when using a curve as path, or the bevel and taper options...

 Other Specials Options